NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sahih al-Bukhari 2926](https://sunnah.com/bukhari:2926)

-> Allah's Messenger said, "The Hour will not be established until you fight with the Jews, and the stone behind which a Jew will be hiding will say.
+> …"The Hour will not be established until you fight with the Jews, and the stone behind which a Jew will be hiding will say.
 "O Muslim!
 There is a Jew hiding behind me, so kill him."

 # Jihad